-The test results as related to the L-box and U-box are also presented in Tables 3.3a through 3.3c.
-The flow height ratios $H_2/H_1$ of the 20 inches (508 mm) slump flow self-consolidating concretes were less than the minimum recommended value of 0.8, indicating their extreme blocking ability.
+The test results as related to the L-box and U-box are also presented in Tables 3.5a through 3.5c.
+The flow height ratios H_2/H_1 of the 20 inches (508 mm) slump flow self-consolidating concretes were less than the minimum recommended value of 0.8, indicating their extreme blocking ability.
 However, regardless of the admixture source and SCC group, for concretes made with slump flow of 25 and 28 inches (635 and 711 mm), the flow height ratios remained near the bottom third-point of the recommended limits, indicating their moderate passing ability.

 The results pertaining to the U-box test were also indicative of a moderate passing ability for the 27 selected SCC mixtures.
-The U-box filling height $H_1$ - $H_2$ values of the groups I and II SCCs were near the middle point of the allowable 12 inches (305 mm) value.
-The corresponding results for the group III SCCs were also less than the maximum recommended value, but near it upper fourth point.
+The U-box filling height H_1 - H_2 values of the group I SCCs were near the middle point of the allowable 12 inches (305 mm) value.
+The corresponding results for the group III SCCs were also less than the maximum recommended value, but remained near its upper limit of 12 inches (305 mm).

 Overall, with proper proportioning, self-consolidating concrete with acceptable passing ability can be achieved with any of the four selected admixture sources.

-While it is not intended to compare the three SCCs groups, since their aggregates type and size were different, a few observations are worth mentioning.
-All four admixture sources exhibited similar flow height ratio $H_2/H_1$ independently of the selected SCC groups.
+While it is not intended to compare the three SCCs groups, since their aggregate type and size were different, a few observations are worth mentioning.
+All four admixture sources exhibited similar flow height ratio H_2/H_1 independently of the selected SCC groups.
 The flow height ratio of the groups I, II and III self-consolidating concretes made with 25 and 28 inches (635 and 711 mm) slump flows represented on average 87, 89 and 86%, respectively, of the recommended upper limit of passing ability for the L-box test (the 20 inches (508 mm) slump flow matrices were excluded in this comparison because they failed to pass the L-box test).
-On the other hand, there was a noticeable difference in the U-box filling height $H_1$ - $H_2$ values among the three trial self-consolidating concretes groups.
-The average U-box filling height $H_1$ - $H_2$ values of the groups I, II and III 25 and 28 inches (635 and 711 mm) slump flow SCCs were 42, 16 and 72%, respectively, of maximum recommended value of 12 inches (305 mm) for the passing ability of the U-box test.
-The findings of the two passing ability test methods (L-box and U-box) highlight the difference in the test mechanism that exists between them.
+On the other hand, there was a noticeable difference in the U-box filling height H_1 -H2 values among the three trial self-consolidating concretes groups.
+The average U-box filling height H_1 -H2 values of the groups I, II and III 25 and 28 inches (635 and 711 mm) slump flow SCCs were 42, 16 and 72%, respectively, of maximum recommended value of 12 inches (305 mm) for the passing ability of the U-box test.
+The findings of the two passing ability test methods (L-box and U-box) highlighted the difference in the test mechanism that exists between them.

-3.5.2.4.2 Influence of slump flow on passing ability
+3.4.4.2 Influence of slump flow on passing ability

 Irrespective of the admixture source and SCC group, the passing ability of the selected matrices improved with an increase in slump flow.
-When the slump flow increased from 20 to 25 to 28 inches (508 to 635 to 711 mm), the J-ring passing ability improved by an average of 8 and 12%, 14 and 14%, and 10 and 21% for the groups I, II, and III, respectively.
-Similar gains in passing ability were observed when the assessment was done by using L-box or U-box tests.
-The corresponding improvements in L-box passing ability were 41 and 5%, 28 and 5%, and 40 and 12% for the groups I, II, and III, respectively; and 8 and 16%, 5 and 8%, and 54 and 33% for the same groups respectively, when the U-box test was used.
+When the slump flow increased from 20 to 25 to 28 inches (508 to 635 to 711 mm), the J-ring passing ability improved by an average of 8 and 12%, 11 and 21%, and 14 and 14% for the groups I, II, and III, respectively.
+Similar gains in passing ability were observed when the assessment included the L-box or U-box tests.
+The corresponding improvements in L-box passing ability were 41 and 5%, 29 and 11%, and 28 and 5% for the groups I, II, and III, respectively; and 8 and 16%, 117 and 50%, and 5 and 8% for the same groups respectively, when the U-box test was used.
 This behavior can be attributed to a decrease in the yield point and an increase in the viscosity of the higher slump flow self-consolidating concretes, allowing an ease of movement around blocking rebars.

-3.5.2.5 Filling ability
+3.4.5 Filling ability